DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 ### Create the datasource secrets for Google Cloud SQL PostgreSQL

-The Google Cloud SQL PostgreSQL connection will be done using [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java)
+The Google Cloud SQL PostgreSQL connection will be done using [Cloud SQL Connector for Java](https://github.com/GoogleCloudPlatform/cloud-sql-jdbc-socket-factory#cloud-sql-connector-for-java).

 If you don't want to build the driver, you can get the last [driver](https://storage.googleapis.com/cloud-sql-java-connector/) named postgres-socket-factory-X.X.X-jar-with-driver-and-dependencies.jar.

-We realised the test with the driver version [postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar](https://storage.googleapis.com/cloud-sql-java-connector/v1.4.2/postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar)
+We realised the test with the driver version [postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar](https://storage.googleapis.com/cloud-sql-java-connector/v1.4.2/postgres-socket-factory-1.4.2-jar-with-driver-and-dependencies.jar).

-Copy the files [datasource-dc.xml.template](datasource-dc.xml.template) and [datasource-ds.xml.template](datasource-ds.xml.template) on your local machine and rename them to `datasource-dc.xml` and `datasource-ds.xml`.
+Copy the files [datasource-dc.xml.template](datasource-dc.xml.template) and [datasource-ds.xml.template](datasource-ds.xml.template) to your local machine and rename them `datasource-dc.xml` and `datasource-ds.xml`.

-Replace the following placeholers:
+Replace the following placeholders:

-- DRIVER_VERSION: The Cloud SQL Connector for Java Version (ex : 1.4.2)
+- DRIVER_VERSION: The Cloud SQL Connector for Java Version (ex: 1.4.2)
 - IP: The public IP adress
 - CONNECTION_NAME: The database connection name
 - DBNAME: The database name (default is postgres)